 - Your waters may break before labour starts.
 Your membranes may break with a gush or trickle of amniotic fluid.
 To prepare for this, you could keep a sanitary towel (not a tampon) handy if you are going out, and put a plastic sheet on your bed.

 - The Show, the plug of mucus in the cervix, which has helped to seal the uterus during pregnancy, comes away and out of your vagina.
-This small amount of sticky pink, brown or blood tinged mucus and cells usually comes away before or in early labour as the cervix prepares so open and shorten.
+This small amount of sticky pink, brown or blood-tinged mucus and cells usually come away before or in early labour as the cervix prepares so open and shorten.
 There should only be a little blood mixed in with the mucus.
 If you are losing more blood, red and like a period, it may be a sign that something is wrong, so phone your midwife or hospital straight away.

 When to call the midwife and what to say?